nicklanng/traffic-build/README.md

 https://www.modmypi.com/raspberry-pi/breakout-boards/modmypi/modmypi-piot-relay-board

 The lights will run off a standard 240v 3-pin lead.
-That kind of voltage would kill the Pi, so a relay is used to seperate the microcontroller power circuit from the light power circuit.
+That kind of voltage would kill the Pi, so a relay is used to separate the micro-controller power circuit from the light power circuit.
 A Relay is a switch, controlled by the GPIO pins on the Pi, allowing the Pi to turn on and off the lights.

 This board is particularly nice as the Pi Zero W can mount directly on top of it!